metabase/metabase/docs/administration-guide/04-managing-users.md

 ### Resetting the admin password

-If you're using Metabase Cloud, contact support to reset your Admin password.
+If you're using Metabase Cloud, [contact support](https://www.metabase.com/help-premium/) to reset your admin password.

 If you're a Metabase admin and have access to the server console, you can get Metabase to send you a password reset token: